 We plan to use Azure IaaS or AWS – do I need Azure Active Directory for that?

 In general – no, this isn’t a pre-requisite.
 If you use Azure infrastructure (VMs, websites), you will get Azure AD as it is underlying Azure security.
 In that sense, you will use it for controlling access to the infrastructure, but you don’t have to use it for anything else.
 However, it adds a security layer so you may consider evaluating its features – you may use it to allow access to Amazon AWS as well.
 In this case, you have the one solution to control user access to both clouds.

 How much will it cost me to use it?

-As usually – things come in flavors.
+As usual – things come in flavors.
 The same is with Azure AD.
 We have following editions:

-P1: All service functionality for IAM, SSO, and reporting
+- P1: all service functionalities for IAM, SSO, and reporting

 The cost will depend on your company agreement with Microsoft.
-You can start with a Free version and then expand it.
-You can also mix license types within single Azure AD.
+You can start with a free version and then expand it.
+You can also mix license types within a single Azure AD.

-If you are not going for SaaS apps or you are not handling external and mobile users – not.
+If you are not going for SaaS apps or you are not handling external and mobile users – no.

 In another case, sooner or later you will need Azure Active Directory or a similar solution.
 Our experience tells us it is better to check existing platforms first before considering building your solution in this area.
 It is also good to define your requirements and expectations at the very beginning and develop your strategy.
 A good starting point for this might be reading our whitepaper on the subject.